-You want to offer something juicy to discerning people in their first steps towards your business.
-This is where Content Writing comes in.
+Interesting people in their first steps towards your business is where Content Writing shines.
+This is because we Google.

-These days, business managers are not waiting to be sold to.
-They’re out gathering information, looking at various recommendations or reviews, and making decisions about your competitive space (and your company) before they ever pick up the phone.
+Both business buyers and consumers are gathering information, analysing what are the best options or the most innovative answers to a problem.
+People are looking at various recommendations and making decisions about your competitive space before they ever pick up the phone.

-Whether good or bad, many prospective buyers form a preconceived idea about your company before they meet your team.
-Some have a preconceived notion that your industry is terrible, or that the role you perform is redundant.
+From this, prospective buyers form a preconceived idea about your company before they meet your team.
+Some may even have a preconceived notion that the role you perform is redundant.
 Someone once said to me, “Oh, auto-bots will be writing all our content soon, so we won’t need writers.”
 (Ouch!)
-Bots are now ‘writing’ news items, but for forming persuasive articles, not so much!
+(Bots are now ‘writing’ news items)

-Globally, on average, marketers spend over 25% of their marketing budget on content marketing.
+Why do you need a Content Specialist to review your blog and downloadables?
+Because of the investment in money and time.
+Globally, marketers spend over 25% of their marketing budget on content marketing.
 (DemandMetric.com)

 Dr. Seuss was right: eating Green Eggs and Ham is a bit off-putting at first.
 So is writing masses of niche articles to impress virtual strangers.
 Pillar posts.
 Topical series.
 Lead-attracting guides or reports.